Faculty Handbook: Vancouver Campus

 Faculty Availability/Office Hours

-Each full-time faculty member is required to schedule office hours in addition to his/her classroom hours.
-Full-time faculty must schedule a minimum of one office hour per week per 3-credit course taught.
-Office hours must be posted in the Learning Management System, and listed on course outlines.
+Each full-time faculty member is required to schedule office hours in addition to their classroom hours.
+Full-time faculty must schedule a minimum of one office hour per week per three-credit course taught.
+Office hours must be posted in the Learning Management System and course outlines.
 Office hours should be scheduled after consultation with the Associate Dean and at times convenient for students.
-Adjunct faculty must schedule a minimum of one hour per week per three-credit course taught.
-Office hours must be posted in the Learning Management System and listed on course outlines.
-Adjunct faculty may schedule their office hours just before or after their classes.

 Final Examinations

-Grade Appeals »
+Grade Appeals

 Grade Posting